25 Apr Dividends and PAYE/NI – Salary or Dividends

 Late in 2006 HM Revenue & Customs issued further guidance as to their interpretation of the above provisions.
 This interpretation repeated a ministerial statement previously made in the House of Commons by Dawn Primarolo who said:-

-“I want to make clear that this change does not bring all benefits derived from securities into a tax and National Insurance charge.
-A reference to benefits in the context of the schedule means the employment reward – the passing of value to an employee in return for the employee’s labour.
+“I want to make it plain that this move will not carry all.
+The equity incentives into a tax and National Insurance bill.
+A reference to benefits in the context of the schedule means the employment reward.
+The passing of value to an employee in return for the employee’s labor.
 Where investors are carrying out their normal investment transaction, this charge will not affect them.”

-The guidance goes on to say that the legislation is directed towards complex contrived arrangements to avoid tax and national insurance contributions, in particular the use of special purpose vehicles, the use of managed service/composite companies (notwithstanding further legislation applicable to such companies effective 6 April 2007, as previously detailed) and the use of alphabet shares with little value or rights being used to pay dividends to a range of employees.
-The ministerial statement also included a comment that “this measure will not affect the taxation of those small businesses that do not use contrived schemes to disguise remuneration to avoid tax and National Insurance”.
+The guideline went on to state the law gear at complicated theoretical schemes to prevent tax and payments to national insurance.
+In particular, the use of special purpose vehicles, the use of managed service/composite companies.
+Still further legislation applicable to such companies effective 6 April 2007, as before detailed.
+The use of alphabet shares with little value or rights use to pay dividends to a range of employees.
+The ministerial statement also included a comment that “this measure will not affect the taxation of those small businesses that do not use contrived schemes to disguise payment to avoid tax and National Insurance”.

-The issue is that there is uncertainty as to what are and what are not “contrived schemes” and what is and what is not acceptable.
-To date there does not appear to have been any specific attempt to challenge the position of owner managers who hold ordinary shares in a company and draw a low level of remuneration (sometimes perhaps only £7,500 per annum or so) with the balance of any profits being paid to the same people as a dividend in their capacity as shareholders.
-However it may be that at some point in the future HM Revenue will contend that the “fair” and “correct” amount of tax, where there is “the passing of value in respect of the employment reward” on the payment of a dividend to owner managers, is that due via PAYE with associated National Insurance contributions.
-If this occurs there may be doubt as to how easy it will be to defend the position of a director employee working (full time) for a very low salary especially following the Tax Tribunal decisions detailed on page one.
+What is and what is not acceptable.
+No, the specific attempt seems to be made to challenge the position of the owner-managers.
+Who hold ordinary shares in a company and draw a low level of payment.
+Sometimes only £7,500 per annum or so.
+With the balance of any profit pay to the same people as a dividend in their capacity as shareholders.
+But, it may be that at some point in the future HM Revenue will contend.
+That the “fair” and “correct” amount of tax. here there is.
+“Transferral of interest for a job benefit” on the allocation of a bonus to the owner-managers.
+That is due via PAYE with associated National Insurance contributions.
+When this occurs, there might be a problem with how easy it should be for a very low salary to secure the position of a working (full-time) director employee.
+Particularly given the decisions of the Tax Tribunal outlined on page one.

-Following on from the above it is clear that if and when any dividends are paid it is essential that the relevant Companies Act procedures are followed in connection with the passing of the appropriate resolutions, ensuring that the necessary company reserves are in place and the issuing of appropriate dividend vouchers at the right time.
+Following on from the above it is clear that if any dividends need to pay.
+So this is the steps applicable to the Companies Act adopt in accordance with adopting the appropriate resolutions.
+Ensuring that the necessary company reserves are in place.
+Thus, issuing of appropriate dividend vouchers at the right time.
 Failure to pay a dividend in accordance with these Companies Act requirements may simply mean that such a dividend has not in fact been paid which may leave open the way for HM Revenue & Customs to argue that any funds withdrawn on account of such a purported dividend are either remuneration or some sort of taxable loan.
-In addition there is also a requirement to comply with National Minimum Wage legislation.
-Whilst there is an exemption for office holders, i.e. directors who are not also employees, utilising this exemption will prejudice certain entitlements only available to employees, e.g. redundancy payments and certain tax credits dependent upon the claimant being employed.
+In addition, there is also a requirement to comply with the National Minimum Wage legislation.
+Whilst there is an exemption for officeholders, i.e. directors who are not also employees.
+Utilizing this exemption will prejudice certain entitlements only available to employees.
+For eg, contingency compensation and other tax deductions that rely on the use of the applicant.

-In view of the overall position, owner managed businesses need to consider whether the continued payment of very low salaries is appropriate and, if not, take appropriate action to increase salary payments with of course the resultant additional PAYE tax burden and National Insurance contribution liabilities.
-Alternatively such businesses need to be aware that their position may be challenged at some point in the future.
-Normal HM Revenue & Customs approach in such circumstances is to look at not only the current year but certainly the previous three years and possibly beyond and to seek not only any additional tax/National Insurance due but also late payment interest and possibly penalties.
+In view of the position, owner-managed businesses need to consider it.
+Whether the continued payment of very low salaries is appropriate.
+If it is not, then take appropriate action to increase salary payments with of course.
+The resultant extra PAYE tax burden and National Insurance contribution liabilities.
+Alternatively, such businesses need to be aware that their position may be challenged at some point in the future.
+Normal HM Revenue & Customs approach in such circumstances is to look at not only the current year but certainly the previous three years and possibly beyond and to seek not only an additional tax/National Insurance due but also late payment interest and possibly penalties.